DataDog/integrations-extras/singlestoredb_cloud/README.md

 SingleStoreDB Cloud is a distributed, relational database with optimized speed and scalability to support data-intensive and real-time applications.
 Using this Integration, you can monitor overall health and performance of a SinglestoreDB Cloud Workspace Group/Cluster.
 To integrate Datadog with SingleStoreDB Cloud, install the Datadog SingleStore integration and then configure it in the [Cloud Portal][1].

+Connect SinglestoreDB Cloud to Datadog in order to:

+- Visualize key SinglestoreDB Cloud metrics
+- Improve resource utilization efficiency
+- Observe query rate & performance
+- Correlate SinglestoreDB performance with the rest of your applications

 ## Setup

 ### Install the SingleStoreDB Cloud integration in Datadog